sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 Modify itlwm.kext/config.plist/IOKitPersonalities/itlwm/WiFiConfig for SSID and Pass

-Fix no network cable error for Ethetnet. go to network settings. choose left Ethetnet choose advanced. go to hardware settins tab.
+Fix no network cable error for Ethetnet. go to network settings. choose left Ethernet choose advanced. go to hardware settins tab.
   Use the following settings.
  * configure = manually